TotalNodal/05aWebhookSystem/README.md

 To register a webhook subscription, open Insomnia or similar tool and follow these steps:

-1. **Create Endpoint for Travel Agent**: Use the following to generate a secret that will be used by a travel agent to validate POST requests. https://localhost:5121/index.html
+1. **Create Endpoint for Travel Agent**: Use the following to generate a secret that will be used by a travel agent to validate POST requests.
+Once all three apps are running copy and past this into a browser https://localhost:5121/index.html and then use this as the URI http://localhost:5113/api/Notifications

+2. **Update SubscriptionSecrets in db**: Manually enter the secret from step 1 into the "secret" column in the SubscriptionsSecret table on sql server and enter a publisher name e.g. CardoAir to register that endpoint to listen for all updates.
+If you right click on the table then click "edit top 200 rows" you will be able to input this information there.

-2. **Create Flight in db**: Use the following endpoint to create a flight record in the db:
+3. **Create Flight in db**: Use the following endpoint to create a flight record in the db:

 - POST Request to https://localhost:5121/api/Flights with payload type JSON, payload example {